 Strategic Situations

-• Soothe individuals having health conditions.
+Calming individuals with health conditions.

 -